Earnest-Labs/eslint-config-earnest-es7/README.md

     }
     ```

 5. (Recommended) Setup your editor to support inline ESLint support.
 For Sublime Text, that means `npm install --global eslint` then installing `SublimeLinter` and `SublimeLinter-contrib-eslint` packages.
-For Vim, use [Syntastic](https://github.com/scrooloose/syntastic).
+For Vim, use [ALE](https://github.com/w0rp/ale) or [Syntastic](https://github.com/scrooloose/syntastic).
+(ALE is asynchronous and requires Vim 8.)

 ## Linting this Repository